Data Web Scraping to Help Plan a Ski Vacation

 Ski Resort Data

 Data on a total of 621 ski resorts was collected.
-The ski resort data was subdivided into 7 main regions:
+Data of the ski resort was subdivided into 7 main regions:

 |West Coast||Northeast||Canada||Southern Hemisphere|